Polymer/old-docs-site/0.8/docs/migration.md

     });

-Note that the arguments to the 0.8 observer are in the **opposite order** compared to 0.5.
+Note that the arguments to the 0.8 observer are currently in the **opposite order** compared to 0.5.

 The `observers` object is still supported and should be used for change observers with multiple dependencies: